arthurmolina/fluxbit_view_components/docs/index.md

 | **Generators** | Scaffold generator with Turbo, Pundit, Pagy/Kaminari support |
 | **JavaScript** | Stimulus controllers for common UI patterns |

-## Live Component Previews

-Interactive previews with parameters and source code are available at the [live Lookbook demo](https://fluxbit.artz.to).